DeadlyChambers/k8s-jte/README.md

 ## Dotnet Agent

-Setup an image that has the agent, and dotnet running, push it to ECR and setup the cloud to utilize it
+Setup an image that has the agent, and dotnet running, push it to ECR and setup the cloud to utilize it.
+Use this in conjuction with [git repo](https://bitbucket.org/DeadlyChambers85/api/pull-requests/1?t=1)

 ```shell
 export DOCKER_BUILDKIT=1